jgujerry/python-virtual-environments/pipenv/README.md

 $ pipenv shell
 ```

-This will create a virtual environment if one does not exist, otherwise, it will just spawn a shell in existing virtual environment to isolate the development of the application.
+It would spawn a shell in existing virtual environment to isolate the development of the application.

 #### 3. Manage Python packages